cert-manager/cert-manager/docs/getting-started/install/eks.rst

 Below is a demo deployment that serves a simple "hello world" website.
 The Service is of type ClusterIP, not LoadBalancer, as we only wish to provision a Network Load Balancer for the NGINX Ingress Controller.
-You will also need to configure the NGINX Deployment to ensure that it is correctly labelled to perform routing to this service.

 .. code-block:: yaml
    :linenos: